waveaccounting/avro-to-python-types/README.md

 ## Testing

 To run unit tests, run `poetry run pytest`.

-You can also run tests in docker via `make test`
+You can run tests in docker via `make test`
+You can run the tests in a debugger via `make test_debug` and then connect to port 9009 with your IDE's debugger.

 ## Requirements